LastOfOurs/Last-mvp/LAST-minting-services/README.md

 ## LAST-services

 Minting Engine Distributed Applications consists of:
-1. Event-Watcher(s) : watch for an outside event and send message (ie. Token Transfer)
+1. Watcher(s) : watch for an outside events happening to a smart contract and send message to the queue (ie. Token Transfer)
-2. Minter : spawns new process that a) update Last-Server, add new JSON file to IPFS,
+2. Minter : take new event from queue and mint

-For MVP: we will only have Minter service for now
+For MVP: we will only have Watcher and Minter service for now